cms-DQM/dqmgui/README.md

 `fileformat` is an integer.
 Please look at File formats section above for details.

+In the DQM Online processing there's no dataset per se, so a placeholder value of `/Global/Online/ALL` is used.

 ### API endpoints for dealing with per lumisection data:

 #### Archive endpoint